Volume Ⅰ: Quantum Entanglement

-Slipping out of her covers, she slid her feet into her favorite bunny slippers, the ones she made it a point to insist to all her friends that it was "just some old slippers that were a gift."
+Slipping out of her covers, she slid her feet into her favorite bunny slippers, the ones that squeaked as she walked.
+They had sentimental value, but she insisted to her friends that they were "just some old slippers that were a gift."
 Her diminutive stature seemed to cause her friends to think of her as a bit of a child, and she didn't want to do anything to further that impression.

-Grabbing a change of clothes off the rack, she started stripping off her nightclothes.
-It was a little tedious; some people, especially the boys, were lazy enough to just wear the same damn self-cleaning clothes twenty-four/seven.
-Others, preferring a more personal touch, acquired robots to do the dressing for them.
+Grabbing a change of clothes off the rack, she started pulling off her nightclothes.
+It was a little tedious; some people, especially many of her male classmates, were lazy enough to just wear the same self‐cleaning clothes all day, every day.
+Others, preferring a more personal touch, had robots to do the dressing for them.

-Her family was a bit more traditional than that.
+Her family was a bit more traditional—and less well‐funded—than that.

 Sometimes she envied adults, she thought, not for the first time, pulling up a nice skirt she had picked out the night before.
-Most of them ordered the standard regimen of drugs and nanotreatments, and consequently slept anywhere from three hours a day to nothing at all, depending on preference.
-That same regimen was considered possibly unsafe in 14-year-olds like her, and not a good idea anyway; it was considered good practice for the new generation to experience a little of the human condition, even the outdated parts.
-That way they wouldn't forget their roots and grow into soulless posthuman monsters.
-Something like that.
+Most adults used the standard sleep‐suppressing regimen of drugs and nanotreatments, and consequently slept anywhere from three hours a day to nothing at all, depending on preference.
+That same regimen was considered possibly unsafe in 14‐year‐olds like her, and not a good idea anyway; Governance ideology stressed the importance of having each new generation of children experience a little of the human condition, even the outdated parts.
+That way they wouldn't forget their roots and grow into soulless posthuman monsters, or something like that.

-The government always made a big deal about things like that.
-Same went for the built-in restrictions on direct mental communication, or on virtual reality.
-They were expected to move their lips to talk, except for deliberately slow long-range messaging, and time tickets to activate your VR implants were exorbitantly expensive.
+The government always made a big deal about these things.
+Governance ideology was responsible for the built‐in restrictions on direct mental communication and virtual reality, for instance.
+They were expected to move their lips to talk, except for deliberately slow long‐range messaging, and time tickets to activate your VR implants were exorbitantly expensive.

 Anything else would be inhuman, after all.

-Except for occasional moments of weakness, though, she didn't mind sleeping all those extra hours.
+Except for occasional moments of weakness, though, she didn't really mind sleeping all those extra hours.
 She didn't know what people wanted to rush for.
 Nowadays, there was nothing worth rushing for, and all the time in the world to do what you wanted.

 Nothing at all.

-She ordered her blinds open with a thought, then leaned on the windowsill, looking out at the cityscape from her forty-second story view.
+She ordered her blinds open with a thought, then leaned onto her windowsill, observing the cityscape from her vantage point on the forty‐second story.
 Behind her, her long hair silently untangled itself, prehensile strands waking up for the day.
 That was one convenience that was not restricted—hair that maintained constant length, cleaned itself, and arranged itself was astonishingly useful.

 She felt really stupid sometimes, like a square peg in a world of round holes.
-It had been drilled into their heads in school: the story of human history had been all about escape.
+It had been drilled into their heads in school: the story of human history was all about escape.
 Escape from hunger, from need, from want.
 Now, humanity had really reached the end of history, and was finally on its way to building a perfect society.

 It didn't feel perfect to her.

 She looked out at Mitakihara City.
-The streets hummed with activity, of transportation vehicles constantly on the move on the surface, along the countless elevated roads, and, she knew, deep underground.
-While air vehicles were impractical and inefficient, the only true solution to congestion, it had turned out, was to go 3-D.
+The city hummed with activity, with transportation vehicles constantly on the move on the surface, along the countless elevated roads and tubes, and, she knew, deep underground.
+Air vehicles had turned out to be impractical and inefficient—the only true solution to congestion was to go 3D.

 But, inevitably, her eyes went to the starport.

-A seemingly unassuming structure, flat and squat against the horizon, its name was a bit of a misnomer.
-It didn't send anyone into space, not directly.
+A seemingly unassuming structure, flat and squat against the horizon, its name was a bit of a misnomer; the starport didn't send anyone into space, not directly.
 Instead, it packed passengers into scramjets bound for the true ports, the space elevators ringing the equator.
-The Mitakihara starport was particularly important, and was consequently unusually large and busy, jets going in and out constantly.
+The Mitakihara starport was particularly important, and was thus unusually large and busy, jets going in and out constantly.